tsc21-ic/PSI_evaluation_thesis/README.md

-This repository replicates the results presented in my thesis:
+This repository replicates the results presented in my MSc in Statistics at Imperial College London thesis:
 # Comparative evaluation of post-selection inference methods with LASSO

 ## Contents